dhlab-epfl/LinkedBooksReferenceParsing/README.md

 A dataset of annotated references (in both reference lists and footnotes) from journal issues and monographs on the history of Venice, created in the context of the [LinkedBooks project](http://dhlab.epfl.ch/page-127959-en.html).

-The dataset contains annotated reference lists of monographs (as described in: ADD) and annotated references from the footnotes of journal issues from the following journals (mostly, but not exclusively in Italian): Ateneo Veneto, Archvio Veneto, Studi Veneziani.
-THis dataset was digitized, OCRed (using ABBYY FineReader) and annotated (using Brat ADD) from 2014 to 2016.
+The dataset contains annotated reference lists of monographs and annotated references from the footnotes of journal issues from the following journals (mostly, but not exclusively in Italian): Ateneo Veneto, Archvio Veneto, Studi Veneziani.
+This dataset was digitized, OCRed (using ABBYY FineReader) and annotated (using Brat ADD) from 2014 to 2016.
-ADD MORE DETAILS (list of annotated issues from journals, and monographs).

 Along the dataset of annotations, a framework to train your own parsers is provided, based on Conditional Random Fields.
 Feel free to use it to build your own parser, and if you improve on our results, please let us know!

 ## Contents

-* `LICENCE` MIT.
+* `LICENSE` CC BY 4.0.
 * `README.md` this file.
 * `dataset/`
     * [annotated_dataset](dataset/annotated_dataset.json.zip) The annotated dataset in json format (zip compressed).